To secure network communication between the ArcGIS Web Adaptor and ArcGIS Enterprise organization, use the HTTPS protocol.

 The above list of issues you will experience when using a self-signed certificate is not exhaustive.
-It is recommended that you use a domain certificate or CA-signed certificate to fully test and deploy an ArcGIS Enterprise portal.
+It is recommended that you use a domain certificate or CA-signed certificate to fully test and deploy an ArcGIS Enterprise organization.

 Test your site

 After obtaining or creating a certificate that is bound to port 443, configure the Web Adaptor for use with the organization.
 You must access the ArcGIS Web Adaptor configuration page using an HTTPS URL such as https://webadaptorhost.domain.com/webadaptorname/webadaptor.